Scalable calibration of individual-based epidemic models through categorical approximations: Consistency of the maximum CAL estimator

 \subsection{Main consistency theorem and outline of the proof}

 Consider a fixed time horizon $T \geq 1$, and the log-CAL evaluated at $\theta \in \Theta$:

-The aim of this section is to outline the proof that the maximum CAL estimator $\hat{\theta}^N \coloneqq \argmax_{\theta \in \Theta} \ell_{1:T}^N(\theta)$ is consistent in the large population limit.
+This section outlines the proof that the maximum CAL estimator $\hat{\theta}^N \coloneqq \argmax_{\theta \in \Theta} \ell_{1:T}^N(\theta)$ is consistent in the large population limit.
 All the details are available in Section \ref{suppsec:consistency_section} of the supplementary material.
 The main challenge is to prove that $N^{-1}(\ell_{1:T}^N(\theta)-\ell_{1:T}^N(\theta^\star))$ converges uniformly $\mathbb{P}$-almost surely to a contrast function which is maximised by $\theta^\star$.
 This then allows standard continuity arguments to be used in proving almost sure convergence of the maximizer $\hat{\theta}^N$ to some equivalence set containing $\theta^\star$.
 Due to the presence of covariates, the details of the analysis are substantially richer than those of \cite{whitehouse2023consistent}.

 \paragraph{Saturated process and saturated CAL.}

 From Section \ref{sec:model} it is clear that all the individuals are interacting via the interaction term $\boeta^N_{t-1}(\bw_n,\theta^\star)$ in the transition matrix.
 We can prove that under Assumptions \ref{ass:main_w_iid},\ref{ass:main_eta_structure},\ref{ass:main_kernel_continuity} for any $t\geq 0$ there exists a deterministic function $w \mapsto \boeta^\infty_{t}(w,\theta^\star)$ from $\mathbb{W}$ to $[0,C]$ such that for any $n \in [N]$: